Traffic Violations (including CDL)

 Traffic-related offenses represent a maze of possible circumstances.
 There are any number of ways to look at the large variety of such charges.
 Avoiding a conviction of any sort would be the over-arching approach.
 Because the law requires the State to prove exactly what the statute prohibits, there are many ways to undermine the State’s case.
 For example:

-• Were speed limits or other traffic signals properly posted?
+- Were speed limits or other required signals properly posted?

 What if a conviction seems likely?